World Health Organization Declares Mpox Outbreak in Africa a Global Health Emergency

 “We believe that it’s already a risk for international spread.
 And of course, there is also the chance that it could spread beyond Africa to other regions of the world,” Tedros said.

-All clade 1 cases have been identified in Africa, meaning the risk in the United States is low, according to the U.S. Centers for Disease Control and Prevention.
-European authorities have also assessed the risk as low.
+All clade 1 cases have been identified in Africa, meaning that the risk in the United States is low, according to the U.S. Centers for Disease Control and Prevention.
+European authorities have also assessed that the risk as low.
 But officials have warned doctors to be on the lookout for cases among people who have recently been to Congo or neighboring countries.

 The WHO has already been on the ground working with affected countries in Africa, providing machines to analyze blood samples and training health care workers, according to the organization.
-The WHO says the work will cost $15 million and has asked for donations to cover part of the cost.
+The WHO stated the work will cost $15 million and has asked for donations to cover part of the cost.

 “WHO is committed in the days and weeks ahead to coordinate the global response, working closely with each of the affected countries, and leveraging our on-the-ground presence, to prevent transmission, treat those infected, and save lives,” Tedros said.